Olcaytp/AngularUdemyAssignments/Readme.md

 Subjects that we can say better eventEmittter.
 Finally, we replaced eventEmitter with the Subjects at the Project.

-# Section:15 - What We Learned ?
+# Section:15-16 - What We Learned ?
-Handling Forms in Angular Apps with Templae Driven and Reactive Approach
+Handling Forms in Angular Apps with Templae Driven and Reactive Approach Validator, Custom Validators, Validation Patern Creating Template Driven or Reactive Approach Forms And lots of Usefull Things

+# Section:17 - What We Learned ?